 When the cone numbers get to 1 and above, then they can be thought of as positive numbers.
 So, cone 6 is higher than cone 1.
 And so on.
 This can cause some confusion because potters new to firing can, for example, get cone 05 mixed up with cone 5.
 In reality firing to cone 05 is a much lower temperature than firing to cone 5.

-Cones in pottery can be visualized on a spectrum, like this
+Cones in Pottery can be Visualized on a Spectrum:

 Very Low Fire Cone Range